-- · A copy of the new CRIS registration form

-- A copy of the service handbook displaying complete and up to date service history

-- A cheque for £50 made payable to Xplore.
+- A copy of the new CRIS registration form - A copy of the service handbook displaying complete and up to date service history including service checklist and damp report. - A cheque for £50 made payable to Erwin Hymer Group UK Limited.